Let’s break down what you need to know to ensure your shipments always reach cross-border customers on time.

 Many countries have a minimum threshold of order value that goods have to meet before taxes and duties apply – this is called a de minimis.

 The amount of tax and duties you’ll need to pay for a shipment are influenced by several factors, including:

-A Harmonized System code is a unique identifier to classify the exact type of goods being shipped.
-The system is internationally recognized; the customs department of a country defines different regulations based on different classifications.
+A Harmonised System code is a unique identifier to classify the exact type of goods being shipped.
+The system is internationally recognised; the customs department of a country defines different regulations based on different classifications.